Man rescued from Ellesmere lake in early hours of the morning: Paramedics and firefighters on the scene

 Emergency crews rescued a man from a mere in the early hours of today.

-Paramedics and firefighters were sent to The Mere, Ellesmere at around 3am today (Wednesday), where a man was suffering a "medical episode".
+Paramedics and firefighters were sent to The Mere, Ellesmere early today (Wednesday), where a man was suffering a "medical episode".

 The Shropshire Fire and Rescue Service (SFRS) has said a boat was used to bring him to safety.